hienphan0111/air-pollution/README.md

 To get a local copy up and running, follow these steps.

+Introduction video about feature of the App. <a href="https://www.loom.com/share/dd62b68443294628abda62698dc78b26"> Click here</a> to check it out.

 ### Prerequisites

 - IDE(code editor) like: **Vscode**, **Sublime**, etc.